VistA:Could the EHR Rise from the Embers like a Phoenix?

-The VistA (Veterans Information Systems and Technology Architecture) EHR system, with its initial development dating back to 1977, was one of the first Electronic Health Record Systems in the world.
+The VistA EHR system, with its initial development dating back to 1977, was one of the first Electronic Health Record (EHR) systems in the world.
 For many decades it has been recognized as a leading Health Record System.
 In addition, since VistA is open source software, an implementation can cost orders of magnitude less than commercial systems.
 VistA was designed by physicians for physicians.
-As a result, it continues to rank highly on user satisfaction and usability up to the present day.
-However, it would be no surprise to say, with the announcement made in May 2018 of the US Department of Veterans Affairs (VA) that they decided to replace VistA with the commercial Cerner system that questions could be raised about VistA’s long-term future.
+As a result it continues to rank highly on user satisfaction and usability up to the present day.
+The big question, however, is whether VistA has a long-term future.
+In May 2018 the U.S. Department of Veterans Affairs (VA) announced they had decided to replace VistA with the commercial Cerner system.
+It is estimated that the Cerner deployment is going to take more than a decade, thus the VA is going to continue supporting the development of VistA for the next decade.
+That said, the question has arisen whether VistA development could continue as the VA winds down their contributions.

 There is a perception that VistA is old and out of date.
 However, I strongly believe this perception is more of a messaging issue rather than a technology issue.
 There has been a mismatch in communication between decision makers, hospital users and the hardcore VistA engineers.
 VistA was designed by doctors, and doctors continue to find it easy to use.
 However, the developer community has diminished, and I would say the system is some 10 years behind where it could have been had the initial momentum among developers continued.
 However, VistA is still technically very sound and is an extremely competitive option for any healthcare institution.